tc39/proposal-observable/EventTargetObservable.md

 * the ability to synchronously dispatch notifications
 * errors thrown from notification handlers are reported to the host, but are not propagated

-EventTargets also support additional semantics beyond those of Observable, such as the those relating to the propagation of events through the DOM.
+EventTargets also support additional semantics beyond those of Observable.
+Most of those semantics relate to the way in which events are propagated through the DOM.
 Furthermore EventTargets exclusively notify Event objects, which support several mutable operations.

 The aim of this proposal is to provide an API that allow inputs relating to `EventTarget` semantics to be specified at the point of adaptation, thereby allowing the semantics of EventTarget to be narrowed to those of Observable without impacting expressiveness.